The Financial Crisis In 4000 Words

 Let's Get Down To It

-Working backwards, the most recent and most obvious problem is the Credit Crunch.
-This is sort of like a run on a bank, where everybody freaks out and thinks their money isn't safe, so they withdraw it all.
+A credit crunch is sort of like a run on a bank, where everybody freaks out and thinks their money isn't safe, so they withdraw it all.

 The recent Credit Crunch was like that, only on a much bigger scale, involving gigantic corporations and vast sums of money.
 Unlike most credit crunches, this one was kicked off by a very specific thing, which is Lehman Brothers going completely under.